 - Mantle cell lymphoma (MCL) who have received at least one prior therapy.

 - Accelerated approval was granted for this indication based on overall response rates.
-Continued approval for this indication may be contingent upon verification of clinical benefit in confirmatory trials.
+Continued approval for this indication may be contingent upon verification and description of clinical benefit in confirmatory trials.

 - Chronic lymphocytic leukemia (CLL)/Small lymphocytic lymphoma (SLL).